 Next was the revered world-renown Series Sixty-Special that initiated “the most luxurious owner-driven Cadillac” tradition.
 And finally, the Fleetwood Eldorado in both coupe and convertible…front and rear wheel drive versions.
 The Fleetwood Eldorado was the only two-door crafted by Fleetwood.
 No, that mid 1980s version of the Fleetwood Brougham coupe doesn’t count because technically it was NOT a Fleetwood-bodied Cadillac, it was in fact a “Coupe deVille” with crap glued on to make one think they were driving a different car, which didn’t go over well with Cadillac buyers like myself.
 We already knew that the Fleetwood Brougham of the 1980s was really a “Sedan deVille” with crap glued on to make us think that we were driving a different car…which insulted our intelligence.
 Naughty!

-That was the major fatal error made by Cadillac after the down-sizing in 1977.
-The eminent Fleetwood series was in a class all by itself…it was special even among other Cadillac models.
+That is the major fatal error made by Cadillac after the down-sizing in 1977.
+The eminent Fleetwood series is in a class all by itself…it is special even among other Cadillac models.
 The 1976 Fleetwood Brougham was indeed one of the world’s great luxury sedans and a worthy heir to be adorned with the laurel wreath and crest…to carry on the tradition of “Standard of the World” in the highest form of Cadillac elegance and prestige.
-It went down in history as the last of the great motorcars of the twentieth century……
+It went down in history as the last of the great motorcars of the twentieth century…

 This is a NOTORIOUSLY special Cadillac.
 It belonged to the wife of radio commentator Paul Harvey, Lynne Cooper Harvey whom Paul called “Angel.”
 Paul later gave this car to his best friend who was concert pianist Van Cliburn.
 This car is a rolling piece of history.

 The 1976 Fleetwood Brougham featured body on frame construction using Cadillac’s rugged perimeter frame with heavy gauge boxed side rails.
-The Fleetwood Brougham was built upon a modified platform on a separate assembly line than the Deville/Calais series.
-The Fleetwood Brougham had the luxury length of 233.7”, rode on a long 133” wheelbase, and was 79.8” wide.
-It was an extremely large front engine rear wheel drive sedan.
-The Cadillac magic carpet ride was due in no small part to its suspension design.
-The front suspension used upper and lower control arms, independent coil springs, integral steering knuckle, tapered roller bearings, spherical joints with lower joint wear indicators, rod and link-type stabilizer bar, and hydraulic double action shock absorbers.
+The Fleetwood Brougham was built upon a modified platform on a separate assembly line than the DeVille/Calais series.
+The Fleetwood Brougham has the luxury length of 233.7”, rides upon a long 133” wheelbase, and is 79.8” wide.
+It is an extremely large front engine rear wheel drive sedan.
+The Cadillac magic carpet ride is due in no small part to its suspension design.
+The front suspension uses upper and lower control arms, independent coil springs, integral steering knuckle, tapered roller bearings, spherical joints with lower joint wear indicators, rod and link-type stabilizer bar, and hydraulic double action shock absorbers.

-The Fleetwood Brougham’s rear suspension was designed to facilitate the standard Automatic Level Control.
+The Fleetwood Brougham’s rear suspension is designed to facilitate the standard Automatic Level Control.
 This sophisticated system monitored suspension deflection with changing road and load conditions making the necessary adjustments accordingly.
 After the road or load change issue ceased, the suspension adjusted itself to normal operation.
-It had a delay built in so potholes or short stints of uneven pavement didn’t activate the system.
-This automatic self-leveling system was the key element in Cadillac’s magic carpet ride for the Brougham.
+It had a delay built-in so potholes or short stints of uneven pavement doesn’t activate the system.
+This automatic self-leveling system is the key element in Cadillac’s magic carpet ride for the Brougham.

 Cadillac’s triple braking system was standard.
 A power dual hydraulic master cylinder provided independent operation of front and rear brake systems.
 It was equipped with a large tandem vacuum power booster.
 The parking brake had silent action with automatic vacuum release.
 It was also a true auxiliary brake, with its automatic release it would not lock with the engine running and car in gear.
 This self-adjusting brake system used ventilated discs with single piston calipers for the front axle and duo servo finned cast iron drums fitted to the rear axle.